'India may miss 5G bus': Parl panel lambasts lack of preparedness

-New Delhi, Feb 8 (IANS) As 5G dreams eludes Indians despite the government's emphasis on technology and fifth generation connectivity, the Standing Committee on Information Technology has raised concerns that India "may miss the 5G bus" due to inadequate availability of spectrum, high spectrum prices, low fiberisation among others.
+New Delhi: As 5G dreams eludes Indians despite the government's emphasis on technology and fifth generation connectivity, the Standing Committee on Information Technology has raised concerns that India "may miss the 5G bus" due to inadequate availability of spectrum, high spectrum prices, low fiberisation among others.

 Highlighting the concerns leading to the delay, the report of the panel chaired by Congress' Shashi Tharoor said that it is "disappointing" to note that the Department of Telecommunications (DoT) has hardly learnt from the past delays as the vision for 5G, which was reflected in the setting up of the High-Level Forum and Expert Committees, has not been transformed into action on the ground and is not reflected in the policies formulated by the government.